“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 - An Overview of Ecommerce KPIs [INFOGRAPHICS]

 - 55 Ecommerce KPIs To Track in 2022

 Ecommerce KPIs are key performance indicators that can be used to determine the success of your business.
 They can be used to monitor your online business growth, sales, and your customer support targets.
 You can set KPIs based on your business objectives.

 Ecommerce KPIs Attributes

-Online businesses tend to utilize a number of tools to keep track of different ecommerce KPIs.
-Google analytics amongst all, dominates the market.
+Online businesses utilize a number of tools to track different ecommerce KPIs.
+Google Analytics dominates the market.
 However, as Albert Einstein once said, “Not everything that can be counted counts, and not everything that counts can be counted.”

-So how to be sure whether you’re tracking your ecommerce KPIs appropriately?
 Here’s a start.
-KPIs that provide helpful bits of knowledge about an organization’s performance have the following four attributes:
+KPIs that provide helpful bits of knowledge about an organization’s performance has the following four attributes: